-3.2.4 Storage of discard data
+3.1.4.2 Storage of discard data

-All Danish catch data sampled during discard sampling in the Kattegat and the Baltic Sea are included in the international common IBSSP database: BALTCOM.
-This database constitute the backbone in all international discard calculations made for the area and is essential for the further development and international co-operation concerning discard.
+All Danish catch data sampled during discard sampling in the Kattegat and the Baltic Sea are included in the international database "FishFrame", which is a further development of the BALTCOM database.
+This database constitute the backbone in all international discard calculations made for the area and is essential for the further development and international cooperation concerning discard.